 Side-opening cuckoo clock bellows are sold as a pair with the tubes attached.
 Bellow top flaps will open the along side of the clock case toward the front of the clock.
 These bellow tops are 2 1/4 x 1 1/4 and come already attached.

-Three inch cuckoo bird that opens its mouth when the tail is lifted.
-The cuckoo bird is only installed with a single set screw (included) holding it onto a bent wire rod.
+Three inch cuckoo bird that opens its mouth when the tail is goes up.
+The cuckoo bird installs with a single set screw (included) holding it onto a bent wire rod.
 Loosen this set screw and unhook the door wire and the bird will fall out.